Local/Development environment

 ENDURO_PRES_SYSTEM

-Determines the preservation system between Archivematica (am
+Determines the preservation system between Archivematica (am) and a3m

 LOCAL_A3M

 Build and use a local version of a3m.
-Requires to have the a3m
+Requires to have the a3m repository

 cloned as a sibling of this repository folder.

-preprocessing and be called preprocessing-pvc
+preprocessing manifests and be called preprocessing-pvc.

 Tilt UI helpers

-cURL by running the following make target:
+by running the following make target:

 Flush